Change your Course

 Certain you want to change?

 - Step 1.
-Arrange a meeting with your current Course Leader/Academic Advisor to discuss the transfer.
+Print/download this change your course form (UG and PG taught students only) and arrange a meeting with your current Course Leader/Academic Advisor to discuss the transfer.

 - Step 2.
 Arrange a meeting with the Course Leader of the course you want to change to.
 Details of Course Leaders can be obtained from The <i> Student Information Centre.